biancamanago/ncas_2022_SH_ReplicationFiles/README.md

 ## Data Cleaning Appendix
 &nbsp;&nbsp;&nbsp; [Here](https://github.com/biancamanago/ncas_2022_SH_ReplicationFiles/blob/a170977a9d57168a33acf3c418f3f65bffa3d4db/ctp_SupplementalA-2021-12-22.pdf) are the procedures used to prepare data for analysis.

-At this time, the data is proprietary so we are unable to provide code and data files.
+&nbsp;&nbsp;&nbsp; At this time, the data is proprietary so we are unable to provide code and data files.

 &nbsp;&nbsp;&nbsp;